tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 so the logical intent is to rename `foo1` to `foo1_new_name`.
 This poses a conundrum.
-There is no way to make this change within the conflicted region itself!
+There is no way to make this change within the conflict region itself!
 The call of `foo1` has been moved into a different function.
 We must make the change there instead, leading to a final result of